Treatment for abdominal scars causing lower back pain

 The tissues around the scar also develop some inflammation around the site.
 Initially cold packs can be used to reduce the inflammation but later on, heat packs are more beneficial to the mobilisation of the scar.
 The swelling and associated accumulation of fluid in the tissues can be treated with some targeted lymphatic drainage and also some dry bushing which helps to reduce this.
 The dry brushing can also be done at home on a daily basis.

-Choose Graceville Physio, Pain Slayers for your abdominal scar treatment
+Choose Graceville Physio, Pain Slayers for your abdominal scar treatment in Brisbane

 We offer physiotherapy sessions in our private treatment rooms or via Telehealth to teach you how to do the home treatments as described above.